- What has been built?

-What consultation was there on the proposals?
+What consultation was there prior to construction ?

 A 30 day public consultation exercise was undertaken from 9 July to 19 August 2013.
 This included the following:

-- leaflets delivered to addresses along the route and along neighbouring roads to advise of the consultation, the exhibition and website.
+- Leaflets delivered to addresses along the route and along neighbouring roads to advise of the consultation, the exhibition and website.

-- local advertising to highlight the consultation, the exhibition and the website.
+- Local advertising to highlight the consultation, the exhibition and the website.

 The following stakeholder groups were also contacted separately to explain the proposals and seek their comments and views.